MorrisMA/M65C02A/README.md

         Jcc rel16

 These instruction can be used to implement position-indepent code modules.
-In addition, it can be used to synthesize calls to position-independent
-subroutines:

-        PSH #($1+3)
-    $1: JRL rel16       ; unconditional 16-bit PC-relative jump

 These 16-bit PC-relative instructions are synthesized from 8-bit PC-relative conditional/unconditional branch instructions.
 When the 8-bit branch instructions are prefixed with IND (or ISZ), the relative offset is extended